 - 5.2.
 Past generations of people and development have created the features that give Ware its identity today.
 This process has been gradual, taking place over many centuries, and the streetscapes that exist today have a distinctiveness that derives from variety.
 They contain heritage assets of all kinds, including characterful buildings, historic landmarks and archaeological features, both exposed and still beneath the ground.
 Much of Ware is recorded as an Area of Archaeological Significance and there are over 200 individual and clusters of nationally listed buildings across the town.
-The town is also home to two Scheduled Monuments: Ware Priory (the Scheduled Monument is officially recorded as 'Ware Friary', however locally it is referred to as Ware Priory) and a Section of Ermine Street, north of the Hertford Branch Railway. - 5.3.
+The town is also home to two Scheduled Monuments: Ware Priory and a Section of Ermine Street, north of the Hertford Branch Railway. - 5.3.
 This built heritage is important because it helps to create a sense of place and belonging for those living in Ware.
 It is also attractive to visitors to the town and therefore has an economic value in supporting regeneration and the visitor economy.
-The historic assets that contribute to Ware's character are an irreplaceable resource and should be conserved for future generations to enjoy. - 5.4.
-Much of the centre of Ware is designated as a Conservation Area, for which an Appraisal and Management Plan was adopted by EHDC in 2016.
-It defines the essential qualities that comprise this historic core, provides guidance for development proposals, measures for enhancing the area, and policies for its preservation.
-The Conservation Area is subdivided into four Identity Areas, although these are not mapped in the Area.
-Work on the WNP has enabled fuller descriptions, which can assist in guiding any future development proposals.
-The areas are mapped in Figure 5.1.
+The historic assets that contribute to Ware's character are an irreplaceable resource and should be conserved for future generations to enjoy.